lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork15.md

 ---

 ## Logistics
-* Due: Wednesday, March 22nd AoE.
+* Due: Wednesday, October 11th AoE.
-* Submission instructions: make sure that the required file (`dates.c`) is in your `/classwork/week9/wed/` directory.
+* Submission instructions: make sure that the required file (`tokenize.c`) is in your `/classwork/week8/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Learning outcomes
-* Practice converting numbers to strings
+* Practice reading strings from the console and from files
+* Store strings as arrays of characters

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `classwork/week9/wed/`, creating directories `week9` and `wed` if necessary.
+* From your `csci11_fall2023` directory, navigate to `classwork/week8/wed/`, creating directories `week8` and `wed` if necessary.
-* Copy the file `/public/classwork/week9/wed/dates.c` to your current directory.
+* Copy the file `tokenize.c` from the `/public/classwork/week8/wed`
-* In `dates.c`, write the function `nums_to_string_date` so that the program prints `3/22/2023`.
-You may need to look closely at the rest of the program to make sure that you write your function correctly.

-## Autograder

-You can run the autograder yourself by running
+	directory.

+In the file `tokenize.c`, fill the code needed for the `TODO`.
+After you have filled in the correct code, compiling and running your program should look like this.

 ```
-/public/classwork/week9/wed/autograder.sh
+[p19t655@csci112 wed]$ gcc tokenize.c -Wall
+[p19t655@csci112 wed]$ ./a.out
+Bozeman is in MT, USA
 ```

-The `autograder.txt` file will be created or replaced.
-You may get a few lines of output about not being able to remove files, etc. This is okay.
+An autograder will be available by class time on Wednesday.

 ## Grading turnaround

-The autograder will be run at 6am to calculate final scores.
-Scores will be uploaded to D2L by the next class period.
+Final scores will be run at 6am on the due date and scores will be uploaded to D2L by the next class meeting.